 General Summary:

 Provide support and direct assistance in a trauma informed setting to promote the health, safety and wellbeing of women and children who are domestic violence survivors.
-This is a full time position with varying schedules to include Weekends, Evenings and days; may work some holidays.
+This is a full-time position with varying schedules to include Weekends, Evenings and days; may work some holidays.

+Residential Advocate-PRN: This is a SUB (On-Call); Weekends, Holidays, Overnights, Evenings and Days.

+Overnight Residential Advocate: This is a full time awake overnight position and may work some holidays.

 Note: Residential Advocates at BAK are essential employees and expected to report to work during weather emergencies or other unusual events.
 RAs must stay at the center until they are relieved by another responsible staff person, even if others are delayed.
 The building may not be left without responsible staff on duty at any time.